-2. Fill the area or pot with inorganic, well-draining soil
+2. Fill the area or pot with inorganic, well-drained soil

-Once you’ve chosen a location for growing hens and chicks, it’s time to mix some soil.
+Once you’ve chosen a location for growing hens and chicks, it’s time to mix some well drained potting soil.
 Succulents like hens and chicks prefer inorganic materials like sand, rocks, and clay.
-That said, I haven’t found them to be especially picky.
+That said, I haven’t found hens and chicks plants to be especially picky.
 They are generally easy to care for and drought tolerant.

 For the hanging pot of hens and chicks plants above, I used a mix of succulent soil and perlite in a 40/60 ratio.
-In my garden, I have a collection of Sempervivum that are being grown in more organic soil with fewer drainage materials.
+In my garden, I have a collection of Sempervivum that are being grown in more organic well drained potting soil with fewer drainage materials.

 I’d recommend that you create the best conditions you can with what you have, but don’t stress about it too much if you can’t provide the “perfect” mix for these plants.
-Remember that they’re very hardy and will likely adapt to their environment just fine.
+Remember that the hens and chicks plants are very hardy and will likely adapt to their environment just fine.

 A sempervivum or growing hens and chicks with several offshoots

 3. Plant your hen and chicks succulents

 When you’re ready to plant your hens and chicks, gently squeeze the pot before removing them.
 Likely, the succulent will come out with a lot of soil attached to the roots.
 You should loosen the root ball slightly before planting.

 If you like, you can also remove all of the old soil.
 I recommend this if your new soil is much different from the old.

 The easiest way I’ve found to remove all the soil without hurting the succulent or its roots is to use the jet setting on your hose attachment.
 It seems like it’d be too harsh, but I’ve never had it tear roots.

 It can remove fragile leaves, especially tiny ones, but that’s not a concern for Sempervivum, as their leaves tend to be firm and strong.
 You can avoid spraying the leaves of the hens and chicks plants if you’re worried, though.